 We partner with local Farmers' Markets to increase a communities' access to local fresh produce.
 Through the Power of Produce Club many markets have provided children with tokens to buy fresh fruits and vegetables empowering them to make their own healthy choices!

-In partnership with Biddeford's Local Foods Local Places initiative we have developed resources for local food retailers to increase the healthfulness of their stores.
-From healthy advertisements to tips onproduct placement; small changes make a big difference!
+In partnership with Biddeford's Local Foods Places initiative we have developed resources for local food retailers to increase the healthfulness of their store.
+From healthy advertisements to tips on product placement, small changes make a big difference!

 Snap-Ed educators can only serve those who receive SNAP benefits, live in York County, or attend a school where 50% or more of students qualify for free & reduced lunch.
 To learn if your site or school is eligible contact us: (Link to Contact Page)